Naturally Sweetened Pecan Pie Recipe

 Notes

 NOTES ON THE HONEY: Please note that increasing or decreasing the honey will give you more or less filling.
 Using ¾ cups honey is just right for filling a 9-inch pie.
 When I made my pie, I only used ½ cup honey and I have to say that it was plenty sweet.
 But I know that by other people’s standards, it would be hardly sweet at all.
 I enjoy the natural sweetness from the nuts.
 So I didn’t feel the pie needed much.
-So just be aware that if you go up to 1 cup of honey, you are really, honestly going to get a pie that is sickeningly sweet by my standards (which some people like).
+So just be aware that if you go up to 1 cup of honey, you are really, honestly going to get a pie that is very sweet by my standards (which some people like).

 Please note that the nutrition data below is a ballpark figure.
 Exact data is not possible.
 Data does not include pie crust.
 See that recipe for that data.